-We determined that our Predecessor was the acquirer for accounting purposes, and therefore the contribution or acquisition by merger of interests in the controlled entities was considered a transaction between entities under common control since our Executive Chairman, Ernest S. Rady or his affiliates, including the Rady Trust, owned the controlling interest in each of the entities comprising our Predecessor, which, in turn, owned a controlling interest in each of the controlled entities was recorded at our historical cost.
+We determined that our Predecessor was the acquirer for accounting purposes, and therefore the contribution or acquisition by merger of interests in the controlled entities was considered a transaction between entities under common control since our Executive Chairman, Ernest S. Rady or his affiliates, including the Rady Trust, owned the controlling interest in each of the entities comprising our Predecessor, which, in turn, owned a controlling interest in each of the controlled entities.
+As a result, the acquisition of interests in each of the controlled entities was recorded at our historical cost.
 The contribution or acquisition by merger of interests in certain of the noncontrolled entities, which include the Waikiki Beach Walk entities and the Solana Beach Centre entities (including our Predecessor's ownership interest in these noncontrolled entities), was accounted for as an acquisition under the acquisition method of accounting and recognized at the estimated fair value of acquired assets and assumed liabilities on the date of such contribution or acquisition.

 Since these transactions occurred on January 19, 2011, the financial condition and results of operations for the entities acquired by us in connection with the Offering and related Formation Transactions are not included in certain historical financial statements.
-More specifically, our financial condition as of December 31, 2010 and results of operations for the three months ended March 31, 2010 reflect the financial condition and results of operations for our Predecessor.
-Our financial condition as of March 31, 2011 and results of operations for the three months ended March 31, 2011 reflect the financial condition and results of operation for our Predecessor together with the entities we acquired at the time of the Offering, namely, the Waikiki Beach Walk entities and the Solana Beach Centre entities, and the First & Main entity acquired after the Offering in March 2011.
+More specifically, our financial condition as of December 31, 2010 and results of operations for the six months ended June 30, 2010 reflect the financial condition and results of operations for our Predecessor.
+Our financial condition as of June 30, 2011 and results of operations for the six months ended June 30, 2011 reflect the financial condition and results of operation for our Predecessor together with the entities we acquired at the time of the Offering, namely, the Waikiki Beach Walk entities and the Solana Beach Centre entities, and the First & Main property acquired subsequent to the Offering in March 2011.
 We have included the results of operations for the acquired entities in our consolidated statements of operations from the date of acquisition.